Covid-19 Policy and Safe Operating Procedures

 The term whistleblowing applies when you are acting as a witness, raising a concern about misconduct that you have seen and that threatens other people or children.

-During staff support and supervision time, all members of staff will be asked individually if they have any concerns regarding other staff members, giving them the opportunity to disclose or discuss these concerns.
+Staff must report any concerns they have to the DSL as soon as possible.
+They are also asked during regular support and supervision times, where all members of staff will be asked individually if they have any concerns regarding other staff members, giving them the opportunity to disclose or discuss these concerns.

 This policy provides individuals in the workplace with protection from victimisation or punishment where they raise a genuine concern about misconduct or malpractice in the workplace.
 The policy is underpinned by the Public Interest Disclosure Act 1998, which encourages people to raise concerns about misconduct or malpractice in the workplace, in order to promote good governance and accountability in the public interest.
 The Act covers behaviour, which amounts to: